Seirdy/seirdy.one/content/posts/website-best-practices.md

 {{< /quotecaption >}}
 </figure>

-If you're unfamiliar with ARIA, always remember the first rule of ARIA: [No ARIA is better than Bad ARIA](https://www.w3.org/TR/wai-aria-practices-1.1/#no_aria_better_bad_aria).
+If you're unfamiliar with ARIA, always remember the <dfn id="first-rule-of-aria">First Rule of ARIA</dfn>: [No ARIA is better than Bad ARIA](https://www.w3.org/TR/wai-aria-practices-1.1/#no_aria_better_bad_aria).
 ARIA exposes a host of accessibility hazards when used improperly, so only use this approach when there's no good alternative.
-This workaround doesn't work in certain screen readers, including Orca, so don't count on it.

 The best solution for possessive nouns is to include the "apostrophe + s" inside the hyperlink.